Sylvioidea

 Click for Stenostiridae tree

-More recently, Nyári et al. (2009a) and Fuchs et. al (2009) found a ninth member of the Stenostiridae.
+The Fantail: Nyári et al. (2009a) and Fuchs et. al (2009) found a ninth member of the Stenostiridae.
 It is the Yellow-bellied Fantail, Rhipidura hypoxantha, which had been considered unusual.
 Some authors had previously separated it as the monotypic genus Chelidorhynx.
 Accordingly, it becomes Chelidorhynx hypoxanthus.
 Fuchs et al. (2009) show that it is sister to the Fairy Flycatcher.
+The arrangement of species follows Nguembock et al. (2008b) and Figures 3 and 4 of Fuchs et al. (2009).

 Remizidae: Penduline-Tits Olphe-Galliard, 1891